apache/linkis-website/docs/user-guide/control-panel/udf-function.md

 **UDF expired**

 For a UDF shared with others, if it has been loaded by the sharing user, the UDF cannot be deleted directly, but the UDF can only be marked as expired.
-Temporarily only for marking function, does not affect the use.
+For the time being, it is only used for marking and does not affect the use.

 **UDF version list**